 They say that inner beauty radiates to the surface.
-But without a warm complexion, smooth textured skin and fewer wrinkles, many of us find it difficult to feel our beauty glow.
+But without a warm complexion, smooth-textured skin and fewer wrinkles, many of us find it difficult to feel our beauty glow.
 From ancient Egyptian times women have used cosmetics to beautify themselves and through the ages creams and lotions have been the key to youthful skin.
-But the problem is skin care treatments generally do not penetrate deep enough to continuously generate healthy skin.
-In order to really nourish the skin, you need to work from the inside out.
+But the problem is skin care treatments do not penetrate deep enough to generate healthy skin continuously.
+In order to nourish the skin, you need to work from the inside out.

 Carrots (helps protect against skin cancer)

 Carrots are an excellent source of the antioxidant group called carotenoids.
 The most common one being B-carotene.
 During prolonged exposure to UV rays, the blood levels of B-carotene decrease to quite low levels which can increase the risk of skin cancer.
 Studies have shown that by consuming 30mg B-carotene (about 4 carrots) per day for 2 weeks prior to a ‘holiday in the sun’ as well as during sun exposure, concentrations of B-carotene are increased, thus preventing the drop associated with increased cancer risk.
 This may also increase the reflective capacity of the skin.
 The combination of more carotenoids in the diet, together with the application of sunscreen appears to enhance the protective effects.

 Fish (calms inflammation)